Francis-xsc/BERT_Weibo_Rumor/README.md

 - ch
 - zh
 ---

-The model used in our paper:
+The model was further pre-trained (we use the bert-base-chinese checkpoint) on the 19k+ Weibo rumours.
+For details please check out the source paper:

 ```bibtex
 @article{MU2024122791,
 title = {Predicting and analyzing the popularity of false rumors in Weibo},